overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

 <br></br>

-<Note title="Bringing it together">By setting up Minio alongside PostgreSQL, we have created an environment capable of handling both relational and object data storage, simulating a backend infrastructure similar to what you'd find in a cloud-based application.</Note>
+<Note title="Bringing it together">By setting up MinIO alongside PostgreSQL, we have created an environment capable of handling both relational and object data storage, simulating a backend infrastructure similar to what you'd find in a cloud-based application.</Note>

 ## Running Kafka